ttlappalainen/NMEA2000/Documents/src/3_hwSetup.md

 NMEA2000 bus is like ethernet so that you can have multiple devices on same bus, they all can send information to the bus and there is no bus master device.
-The biggest difference to traditional NMEA0183 connection is that only one device can send data.
+The biggest difference to traditional NMEA0183 connection is that on NMEA0183 only one device can send data.

 - [NMEA_2000](https://en.wikipedia.org/wiki/NMEA_2000)
 - [SAE_J1939](https://en.wikipedia.org/wiki/SAE_J1939)